 The notes have not been and will not be registered with the National Securities Registry maintained by the Mexican National Banking and Securities Commission ("CNBV"), and therefore may not be offered or sold publicly in Mexico.
-The notes may be offered or sold to qualified and institutional investors in Mexico, pursuant to the private placement exemption set forth under Article 8 of the Mexican Securities Market Law.
+The notes may be offered or sold in Mexico to investors that qualify as institutional and accredited investors, pursuant to the private placement exemption set forth under Article 8 of the Mexican Securities Market Law and regulations thereunder.
 As required under the Mexican Securities Market Law, Mexico will give notice to the CNBV of the offering of the notes under the terms set forth herein.
 Such notice will be submitted to the CNBV to comply with the Mexican Securities Market Law, and for informational purposes only.
 The delivery to, and receipt by, the CNBV of such notice does not certify the solvency of Mexico, the investment quality of the notes, or that the information contained in this prospectus supplement or the prospectus is accurate or complete.
 Mexico has prepared this prospectus supplement and is solely responsible for its content, and the CNBV has not reviewed or authorized such content.